-The M.Div. application is complete upon receipt of three letters of recommendation, your official bachelor’s degree transcript, and a personal statement.
-If you are an Episcopalian, a letter from your Bishop indicating his or her awareness of your application is also required.
-Application deadlines: July 15, 2017 for Fall admission; December 15, 2016 for Spring admission.
+In most cases, the M.Div. application is complete upon receipt of three letters of recommendation, your official bachelor’s and any masters- or advanced-level degree transcripts, and a personal statement.
+A minimum undergraduate GPA of 3.0 is expected.
+If you hold other graduate degrees, please include those as well.

 Admission requirements for the Anglican Studies program include either a registrar’s letter confirming matriculation in an masters-level program at an accredited seminary or an official transcript of your highest degree completed, plus a letter of recommendation from someone with whom you’ve worked in ministry.
 Application deadlines: July 15, 2017 for Fall admission; December 15, 2016 for Spring admission.

 For questions about the Anglican Studies program, please send an email to Academic Dean Therese DeLisio or phone 773.380.6787.

 Click here for to learn about application requirements, deadlines, fees, and to apply for this program online.

 Visit the Association of Chicago Theological Schools (ACTS) DMin in Preaching website for application procedures.